 A few days ago, Kevin Miller, Deputy Managing Editor of Bloomberg News, cooked up an article about Trump, rehashing some old nothingburgers.
 It was then taken up by other media, even as far away as Australia’s Financial Review.
 You will notice on that Australian link that Kevin Miller’s name appears at the top of the article, and you have to scroll down to the very bottom before you see the word ‘Bloomberg,’ without any other references.
 Some readers would assume Kevin was an Aussie working for the Financial Review since Bloomberg’s connection is hard to find.

 Kevin Miller is an American from Chicago, Illinois.
 He and his fellow anti-Trump journalists will scour any tidbit about Trump to create controversy.
 Some are quite desperate.
 If a photo of Trump on a boat showed his sunglasses reflecting his arm holding a bottle of wine, journalists would zoom in on the lenses and make a story out of it.
 Speaking of such things, here is a selfie Kevin Miller took at the beach:

 Imagine what someone like Mueller could discover about Kevin on that day if he and Billy Bush and a crowd of others had some drinks on a bus and put an open mic on Kevin while he played guitar and piano poorly and often.
 Imagine a man like Kevin, say, Bevin, working for a media company like Bloomberg, say, Gloomberg, being encouraged by Billy Bush and others to open up during locker-room banter.
-Everything Bevin would say would be rousingly cheered, and Billy would goad him into telling bawdy jokes and laugh hysterically at each one.
+Everything Bevin would say would be rousingly cheered, and Billy would goad him into telling bawdy gags and laugh hysterically at each one.
 What gags would Bevin tell?
 What tidbits about his love life might he spill?
 Would the man brag about the secretary who took him to her room after the convention that time?
 Would he boast about how some women would let him do anything because he was an editor?